smattymatty/mathew-storm-site/writing_content/labyrinth-of-sisyphus/Chapter 14 - The Hungry Dark.md

 "Congratulations," he said flatly.

 Hemon shifted.
 "Sir, the men are asking-"

-"What?
-What are they asking?"
-Asterion's voice rose.
-"If dying over empty buildings has meaning?
-If I have a plan beyond bleeding Theron slowly?
-If any of this accomplishes anything?"

-"Sir-"

 "I never wanted this."
 The words came out before he could stop them.
 "I called them mad.
 Both of them.
 The King and his lieutenant.
 And now I'm leading men to die for corridors and courtyards because the alternative is..."
 He gestured at the palace.
 "Is letting them finish destroying everything."